 Wisconsin and Belize share 114 species of migratory birds, 80 of which are common in both places.
 These birds are members of a group called Neotropical migrants, birds that spend their non-breeding season (September through April) south of the Tropic of Cancer.
 Research has documented that some Neotropical migrant birds have been decreasing since 1978.
 This decline is most likely due to dramatic changes in habitat on both their breeding and wintering grounds.
 The decline of birds is of concern since birds play a major role in controlling insects in our ecosystem.
 Also, many people appreciate birds for their beauty and their songs.

-Birds Without Borders-Aves Sin Fronteras® is unusual because all research has been conducted on privately owned lands in Wisconsin and Belize.
-More than 50 private landowners have generously allowed us to use their land for this important research.
-These privately owned lands are serving as models of habitat management for birds.
-Based on our research findings, we have compiled manuals for interested landowners on land-management techniques that benefit birds.
+Birds Without Borders-Aves Sin Fronteras® was unusual because all research was conducted on privately owned lands in Wisconsin and Belize.
+More than 50 private landowners generously allowed us to use their land for this important research.
+These privately owned lands served as models of habitat management for birds.
+Based on our research findings, we compiled manuals for interested landowners on land-management techniques that benefit birds.
 Although the project has been completed, the information in the manual continues to be relevant.

-Click here to learn more about “The Birds Without Borders - Aves Sin Fronteras® Recommendations for Landowners: How to Manage Your Land to Help Birds (Wisconsin, Midwest and eastern United States edition).”
+Click here to learn more about recommendations for landowners on how to manage your land to help birds (Wisconsin, Midwest and eastern United States edition).

-Birds Without Borders - Aves Sin Fronteras is demonstrating the impact that one landowner or group of individual landowners working together can have on conservation.
+Birds Without Borders - Aves Sin Fronteras demonstrated the impact that one landowner or group of individual landowners working together can have on conservation.

-We conducted research on both migratory and resident birds for six months each year in both Wisconsin and Belize.
+We conducted research on both migratory and resident birds for six months in each year of the study both in Wisconsin and Belize.
 Wisconsin research included the study of birds during spring and fall migration and the breeding season.
-In Belize, our all-Belizean staff studied migratory birds on their wintering grounds.
+In Belize, Belizean staff studied migratory birds on their wintering grounds.
 During the breeding season, research focused on some of Belize's 370 species of resident birds.

 We successfully completed five years of Wisconsin research in October 2001; and five years of Belize research was successfully completed in September 2002.
-We are now focusing on distributing our land-stewardship recommendations.
 Because there was still so much to learn in Belize, we continued bird banding and censusing at the Runaway Creek Nature Preserve and the Chaa Creek study sites through 2004.
-To maintain a long-term data set, the BWB-ASF staff is continuing bird banding and censusing during the non-breeding season, as well as year-round ecological assessments at the Runaway Creek Nature Preserve.
-Click here to link to some of our research results.

-Our Wisconsin study sites - located near Land O' Lakes in the far north, Rosendale in east-central Wisconsin and Pewaukee in southeastern Wisconsin - encompass 2,000 acres of land.
-These sites provided the chance to study bird use of a variety of habitats including northern coniferous bog forests, re-vegetating forest clearcuts, grasslands, wetlands and small suburban deciduous forests.
+Our Wisconsin study sites - located near Land O' Lakes in the far north, Rosendale in east-central Wisconsin and Pewaukee in southeastern Wisconsin - encompassed 2,000 acres of land.
+These sites provided the chance to study bird use of a variety of habitats including northern coniferous bog forests, re-vegetating forest clear-cuts, grasslands, wetlands and small suburban deciduous forests.

-Our Belize study sites are located at the Tropical Education Center of the Belize Zoo and at Chaa Creek Nature Preserve and adjacent privately owned lands.
-In 2000, the 6,009-acre Runaway Creek Nature Preserve owned by the ZSM's sister organization, the Foundation for Wildlife Conservation, Inc., was added as our third Belize study site.
+Our Belize study sites were located at the Tropical Education Center of the Belize Zoo and at Chaa Creek Nature Preserve and adjacent privately owned lands.
 We studied birds in habitats represented throughout Belize, including pine savanna (broken ridge), broadleaf deciduous forests, riverine and karst hill forests, citrus and cashew plantations, and pasture.

-Our collaborations assure that our findings become part of larger databases and provide for an ongoing exchange of information, methodology and strategy.
-We have established collaborations with the following groups (BWB-ASF research data have been submitted to the programs marked with an asterisk.):
+Our collaborations assured that our findings became part of larger databases and provided an ongoing exchange of information, methodology and strategy.
+We established collaborations with the following groups (BWB-ASF research data had been submitted to the programs marked with an asterisk.):